your-quantguy/nado-python-sdk/docs/source/user-reference.rst

 .. note::

-    See :mod:`vertex_protocol.client.apis.SubaccountAPI` to explore all available operations.
+    See :mod:`nado_protocol.client.apis.SubaccountAPI` to explore all available operations.

 Engine Client
 -------------
-The Engine Client provides low-level functionalities that are integral to interacting with the Vertex Protocol, including:
+The Engine Client provides low-level functionalities that are integral to interacting with the Nado Protocol, including:

 - Signing transactions: